- Books, Literature, and Writing

 The Only Aussie Poet - ...with a Bust in Westminster Abbey, London

 On the Bust itself:

 The Memorial Bust of Gordon, by Lady Hilton-Young, erected in the Poets' Corner of Westminster Abbey, and unveiled by H.R.H.
 The Duke of York, on May 11th, 1934.'
 Exhibited in the Royal Academy, 1934.

 Here's A Thought

-I think history shows that far too many of the creative geniuses of this world lived relatively short and often unhappy lives - and yet produced masterpieces of all varieties, that have continued to evoke amazing emotional reactions throughout the ages.
+History shows far too many of the creative geniuses of this world lived relatively short and often unhappy lives and yet produced masterpieces of all varieties that have continued to evoke amazing emotional reactions throughout the ages.

 I'm Not Alone

 In 1970, Gordon was honoured with his portrait on an Australia Post postage stamp.

 Gordon's property and home (1862-1866) is preserved as an incredible museum, filled with countless items of early volumes of his work, actual daily personal effects used and quite a collection of his saddlery and horse-riding equipment - memorabilia seen nowhere else.
 The cottage was named Dingley Dell, and a special part of the experience of reliving his life and times is being told fascinating, previously unknown details by the knowledgeable and entertaining 'custodian'.

 For instance, the explanation of the deep gouges on the wall under the windowsill of one room - caused by the stirrup of his saddle being constantly slung over the sill, for ease of vaulting over it to enter and leave the room.
 As the horse was tethered next to the window, it would have the added benefit of speeding up the saddling chore next day.
 Special stories indeed.